Community Gardens Program

 New Application Information

 To apply, please submit a completed application form by mail, in person, by fax, by e-mail or online.
-More Info
+Follow this link to obtain the numbers and addresses, More Info

 The rules for having a plot in Montgomery Parks Community Gardens are found in the Conditions of Use document.
 These rules are part of the agreement you sign when you rent your plot.
 Please review them carefully because gardeners are required to know and follow these rules.
 Failure to follow the rules will result in the loss of the plot and the rental fee.
 Go to the this link to review the garden rules.